 - Seeking to counter old and new forms of domestic protectionism which continues to spring up notwithstanding considerable advances in the level of knowledge about imported meat and its important positive role in the U.S. economy.
 The introduction of country of origin labeling is an example of the protectionism that exists in one sector of the domestic industry.
-Despite the importance of exports to the U.S. cattle industry, and a W.T.O. ruling that the COOL regulation infringes international trade rules, the regulation remains in place.
-In response to the W.T.O. the regulation has been amended, however the amendment has made it even more trade distorting for cattle imports from Canada and Mexico.
-The W.T.O panel review of these changes is pending.
+Despite the importance of exports to the U.S. cattle industry, and a W.T.O. ruling that the COOL regulation infringes international trade rules, the regulation remained in place until it was removed for beef and pork in 2016.
+It remains in place for sheepmeat.

 It is MICA’s belief that imported frozen boneless meat forms an essential part of the historic total U.S. supply of meat.
 MICA continues to seek the end of all restrictions in order to benefit U.S. consumers, the economy and, of course, its friends and members.